Caerind/Keengine/NOTES.md

 Need to add scene functions to manipulate the background and get data from it

+# Components
+###### PhysicComponent
+Faced an issue with updatePhysicShape()
+Problem is that onTransformNotified is called no matter which part change (ie even if Actor move)
+But the Fixture position is relative to the Body (ie Actor)
+So we need to update it ONLY if the transform of the component changes
+Another thing is that it can be harder to get the relative position if there is a node between the actor and the physic component

 # Serialization :
 ###### SceneComponent :